 Before you even consider using steroids, there are several things you need to know in order to be sure that this is the right choice for you.
 Steroids can be beneficial and dangerous, and crossing the line is very easy.
 So, here is a bit more about steroids.

-1. There are two main types, and they already exist in our bodies.
+1. There are two main types of steroids, and they already exist in our bodies.